KygoSkyrus/mern/server/Notes.md

 - add the new images in banner
 - on hompgae add by category options for products
 - add a message that selling fast or something when stock is less than 5
+- recipt url get expirewd after a period , maybe the recipt can be copied to a canvas or img and store in server

 # TODO